jbaranski/mls-hmm/README.md

 ### Prediction probabilities
-We input whether a single item sequence (whether the next game is home or away).
+We input a single item sequence (whether the next game is home or away).
 The output is the posterior probability for each hidden state in the model.

 Here are the following posterior probabilities for each hidden state based on the fact that DC United's next game is at home: